ekaplan7/TReC_EI_Balance/README.md

   TReC_EI_Preproc_Final.m -> Current working preprocessing code.
 Takes in ONLY onset markers.
 Offset markers are estimated based on amplitude thresholding.
         # File is similarly organized, you can search for 'UPDATE' to see blocks where subj-specific data is required

+  ts-ei-analysis.ipynb -> SpecParam workflow.
+Takes in folder of preprocessed subjects PRE and POST, runs specparam and plots results: individual and grand average PSDs and fitted model, trajectories, etc